When you turn 20, you have the legal right to information about your adoption and your birth parents.

 Once you have your original birth certificate, you may wish to contact your birth parents.
 Your adoption social worker will be able to help you search for them, and to think through how you’d like to approach them.

 Call or email us to request an application form.
-We’ll get our adoption services closest to where you live to send this to you.
+We’ll get our Adoption Service team closest to where you live to send this to you.

 Once we receive your request, we’ll check any records we have and contact you about the information we can provide to you.